 Places: Places is a great option for creating a guide for a local audience because it allows you to promote user-generated information that highlights your business location.
 When you go with the places option, Instagram will show you all of the content that has been tagged with that location.
 Businesses like retail stores and restaurants have a physical location.
 They might have some location-based tips for their audience.
 Or, if you are a local influencer who travels a lot, places are where you can develop things like tour guides and restaurant recommendations, or a list of off-the-beaten-path, hidden gems.
 One of your guides, for example, might highlight the town’s top 5 fast-food restaurants.

-Posts: Next comes the Posts Guides which will let you curate previous or saved posts you want to recommend in the guide.
+Posts: Next comes the posts guides which will let you curate previous or saved posts you want to recommend in the guide.
 In this case, you’ll put prior posts on a topic together to produce a completely new piece of content.
 You must add content from other accounts to your Instagram saved content if you want to include it in your Instagram guide.
 You can include up to 30 posts to compose a single guide on Instagram.
-These guide types were created to fulfill the diverse needs of content creators.
-The Post Guide type, for example, is fantastic if you like to tell great stories or give advice on a subject.
-Likewise, the Product Guides are designed for businesses that sell products online.
+These guide types were created to fulfil the diverse needs of content creators.
+The post guide type, for example, is fantastic if you like to tell great stories or give advice on a subject.
+Likewise, the product guides are designed for businesses that sell products online.

 Why you should use Instagram Guides

 For the first time on Instagram, brands can build long-form content.
 Here are a few reasons why you might want to utilise Instagram Guides for your business:

 Longer-form, scrollable guides keep consumers engaged with your content for longer periods of time, allowing them to learn more about your brand and products.
 They won’t have to go to another website to find out more, as they would with regular Instagram posts.

 Harness the power of keyword searches